-"I'm sorry it took so long for us to talk," April said.
+"I'm sorry it took so long for us to talk," Emily said.
 "I have a hard time talking to new people.
 Being shy sucks."

 Gran agreed.
-"April keeps to herself.
+"Emily keeps to herself.
 We've tried Girl Scouts, soccer, Key Club, even 4-H. She just prefers her own company, I guess."

 I hesitated before asking the question that was burning in my mind.
 "You don't have to answer this, but...Can I ask why you live with your grandmother?"